MatteoDiMario96/react-toDoList/README.md

 ## Utility

-1. Add a new To-do in the list
+1. Add a new To-Do item to the list.
-2. Edit a To-do present in the list
+2. Edit an existing To-Do item in the list.
-3. Delete a To-do present in the list
+3. Delete an existing To-Do item from the list.

 ## Author
 Matteo Di Mario